 Lead roles in films include the Golden Bear nominated and FIPRESCI prize winning ‘Distant Lights’, directed by Hans-Christian Schmid (Germany, 2003); ‘Undocument’ (UK/Iran/Jordan, 2016), a four-part feature by Kyla Simone Bruce and Amin Bakshian; ‘Der Pfarrer und das Mädchen’ (ZDF Germany, 2015), directed by Maris Pfeiffer.
 Other film appearances include a supporting role in ‘Avengers: Age of Ultron’ (USA, 2015), a feature film directed by Joss Whedon and ‘Die of Love’ (Iran 2006), directed by Bijan Birang, a role for which she learnt to speak Persian.

-Television appearances include the role of Olenka in the BAFTA winning drama series ‘The Street’ (BBC, 2009), written by Jimmy McGovern and directed by David Blair; Bibi Saparova in ‘Spooks’ (BBC, 2009) by Alrick Riley; Mela in ‘The English Class’ (RTE, 2007); Danuta in ‘Trivia’ (RTE, 2011); Ania Green in ‘Holby City’ (BBC, 2010); Mira Ziemska in ‘Lekarze’ (TVN, 2013, Poland); Milena Kintrup in a German-Austrian-Swiss film series ‘Tatort: Das Wunder von Wolbeck’ (ZDF, 2012), directed by Matthias Tiefenbacher; Kasia in ‘Line of Duty’ (BBC, 2014), directed by Daniel Nettheim; Katrin in ‘DCI Banks’ (ITV, 2015), directed by David Richards; Natascha Karpenko in a German television movie ‘Ein Starkes Team: Tödliche Botschaft‘ (ZDF, 2016), directed by Maris Pfeiffer, and as Maya in a mini series ‘The A Word‘ (BBC, 2016), written by Peter Bowker and directed by Peter Cattaneo and Dominic Leclerc; Regina Meissner in ‘Die Kanzlei‘ (ARD, 2018), directed by Maris Pfeiffer and Dobroslawa in ‘Sick of It‘ (Sky 1, 2018), directed by Richard Yee.
+Television appearances include the role of Olenka in the BAFTA winning drama series ‘The Street’ (BBC, 2009), written by Jimmy McGovern and directed by David Blair; Bibi Saparova in ‘Spooks’ (BBC, 2009), directed by Alrick Riley; Mela in ‘The English Class’ (RTE, 2007); Danuta in ‘Trivia’ (RTE, 2011); Ania Green in ‘Holby City’ (BBC, 2010); Mira Ziemska in ‘Lekarze’ (TVN, 2013, Poland); Milena Kintrup in a German-Austrian-Swiss film series ‘Tatort: Das Wunder von Wolbeck’ (ZDF, 2012), directed by Matthias Tiefenbacher; Kasia in ‘Line of Duty’ (BBC, 2014), directed by Daniel Nettheim; Katrin in ‘DCI Banks’ (ITV, 2015), directed by David Richards; Natascha Karpenko in a German television movie ‘Ein Starkes Team: Tödliche Botschaft‘ (ZDF, 2016), directed by Maris Pfeiffer; Maya in a mini series ‘The A Word‘ (BBC, 2016), directed by Peter Cattaneo and Dominic Leclerc; Regina Meissner in ‘Die Kanzlei‘ (ARD, 2018), directed by Maris Pfeiffer and Dobroslawa in ‘Sick of It‘ (Sky 1, 2018), directed by Richard Yee.